kcanamar/funkie-coding-blog/content/blog/gin.md

 }
 ```

-We should reconnect our environment variables, for this we will need to import this function into main.go
+After we have setup  provide our environment variables to our server, for this we will need to import the `initializers` package into main.go.

 ```go
 //main.go